CERT-Polska/mquery/docs/README.md

 ## Advanced topics

-Relevant for people who want to run mquery in production or in a bigger scale.
+Relevant for people who want to run mquery in production or on a a bigger scale.

 - [Security](./security.md): Security considerations for hardening your mquery instance.
 - [Distributed mquery](./distributed.md): For users that want to run mquery on